Get in touch: hello@totalbalance.com.au

 • Daily quiet time

-• Afternoon session (varies but includes values workshop, music and conversation)
+• Afternoon session (varies but includes mindful movement, values workshop, music and conversation)

 • Guided walks to the beach and lighthouse